Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/exit_lists_start_here/transmitted_data_format.md

 title: "Critera file and data format"
 linkTitle: "Transmitted data format"
 weight: 320
---- This section describes  the criteria file format, which corresponds to the system version, and the physical characteristics of the transmitted data.
+---This section describes  the criteria file format, which corresponds to the system version, and the physical characteristics of the transmitted data.